-The deadline for submitting abstracts is 25th April 2018, 1800h (IST).
-Decisions regarding abstracts will be communicated to participants by May-end.
+The extended deadline for submitting abstracts was 8th May 2018, 1700h (IST).
+Decisions regarding abstracts will be communicated to participants by JUNE-end.

 Step 1: Before submitting an abstract, you first need to create your login account and pay the registration fees (see Registration Instructions).